-Rowing Canada Aviron selects teams to represent Canada at international rowing competitions.
-This includes the Olympic and Paralympic Games (held every four years – with the next Games in Tokyo in 2020) and the World Rowing Championships (held each year).
-The Rowing World Cup series comprises of three regattas held each year and overall winners are determined by points that are awarded to the top finishing boats at each event.
+Rowing Canada Aviron (RCA) selects teams to represent Canada at international rowing competitions.
+This includes the Olympic and Paralympic Games (held every four years – with the next Games in Paris in 2024) and the World Rowing Championships (held each year).
+The World Rowing Cup series comprises of three regattas held each year and overall winners are determined by points that are awarded to the top finishing boats at each event.

-The next Olympic and Paralympic Summer Games is in Tokyo, Japan in 2020.
+The next Olympic and Paralympic Summer Games are in Paris, France in 2024.

 Olympic Boat Classes